Image Tools

 This guide maps to the tool directly so you can apply each step while reading.

-Choose crop mode based on output target #
+Choose the right crop mode for your output target #

 FAQ